 |WS 2019/20||SS 2014|

-PH2199 is a semester module in English or German language at Master’s level which is offered in summer semester.
+PH2199 is a semester module in English or German language at Master’s level which is offered in winter semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.